ronnyworm/down-webp/README.md

 # Download images from url and convert to webp
+**Don't use services like TinyPNG, CloudConvert or Convertio with accounts and payments -> do it on your machine!**

 Caution!
 Does not download and compress CSS background images (yet)

 Also performs compression by default.